 - Go to Twitter and log into your account.

-- A new window will pop up.
-Enter your Twitter password and click Deactivate account.
+- Enter your password and click “Deactivate” again.

 - Congratulations!
 You’ve just deactivated your Twitter account.
 After the 30-day deactivation period, your account will be permanently deleted.

 There are many reasons why users are deleting their Twitter accounts, and you might want to do it too if:

 - You feel overwhelmed by the amount of information.
 It’s becoming impossible to sieve through the important news stories and posts that are irrelevant to you.

 - It’s becoming too addictive and taking up too much of your precious time.

 - You find better alternatives to get the latest news and updates.